pikasTech/pikadoc-en/docs/source/Keil 仿真工程.md

 # new code end
 ````

-As you can see, we have added 4 new lines to main.py.
-Let's compile and run.
+As you can see, we have added 4 new lines to the `main.py`.
+Let's compile and run:

 Compile `pikascript-api`